elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Before we move on though, we'll note that pagerank can be computed several different ways.
-One way, complementary to what we did above, is called the *power method*, and it's pretty, well, powerful!
+One way, complementary to what we did above, is called the *power method*, and it's quite, well, powerful!
 It stems from the [Perron-Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem), which states, among other things, that a stochastic matrix has 1 as an eigenvalue, and that this is its *largest* eigenvalue.
 (The corresponding